Venison salad recipes that will have you in a pickle!

 - 2 crushed, cardamom pods

 - 1/4 teaspoon of allspice

 - Add all ingredients into a bowl apart from the vinegar and mix well

 - Leave the bowl and its contents somewhere safe overnight

 - The next day heat the vinegar to a slow boil

 - Add in the blackberry or caperberry and spice mix

 - Put all cooked ingredients into a hot, sterilised jar and seal it.

 Want to know more?

 If this has got you ready to get the cooking utensils out and get cooking and you want to know more great deer meat recipes then check out all the recipes in this section of our website.
 Here at Stagison we do all our own venison farming and processing.
 We provide high standards of venison from field to fork.
-If you are looking to buy quality venison meat then get in touch today and we will be delighted to help.
-Call us on 01337 830237 or email us here.
+If you are looking to buy quality venison meat then visit our online Venison Shop, call us on 01337 830237 or email us here.
 We look forward to hearing from you.